github/secure_headers/README.md

 All `nil` values will fallback to their default values. `SecureHeaders::OPT_OUT` will disable the header entirely.

+**Word of caution:**  The following is not a default configuration per se.
+It serves as a reference to all the available options.
+You should read more about these headers and determine what is appropriate for your requirements.

 ```ruby
 SecureHeaders::Configuration.default do |config|
   config.cookies = {